kannanpasupathyaurizon/nodeapi/README.md

-# Node API demo with Swagger and Postgres
+# Node API demo with Swagger, Mocha and Postgres

 Created application of Node API using below modules: